List of Hollyoaks characters introduced in 2002: Cameron Clark

 Cameron Clark is a fictional character from Hollyoaks, played by Ben Gerrard.
 The character made his first on-screen appearance on 10 October 2002.
 Cameron remained in the show for four years.

 Gerrard originally auditioned for the role of Jake Dean but was unsuccessful and was later recalled to play Cameron instead.
 Cameron was Gerrard's first professional acting role.
 He remained in the show for four years.

 Cameron is characterised as a "polite and affectionate" student.
-The official Hollyoaks website described the character as being "blessed with a rather dull reputation", he also suffers from depression which became apparent following his completion of school, which culminates in a suicide attempt.
+The official Hollyoaks website described the character as being "blessed with a rather dull reputation", he also has depression which became apparent following his completion of school, which culminates in a suicide attempt.

 Writers developed a relationship story between Cameron and Lisa Hunter (Gemma Atkinson).
 Soon after the begin dating, Lisa begins to receive abusive text messages.
 Atkinson told a reporter from Inside Soap that the abusive messages begin because she is with Cameron and receives abuse calling her a "slag".
 She explained that "lots of kids at school have been jealous of her and Cameron".
 Atkinson believed Lisa is most effected by a text questioning whether or not Cameron is aware that she self-harms.
 In addition, Lisa realises the mystery harasser must be someone close to her.
 Cameron tries to expose the culprit by telephoning the number and Zara Morgan (Kelly Greenwood) answers.
 Atkinson said "Cameron immediately assumes it must be Zara, so Lisa confronts her about it."
 In a plot twist, Zara reveals that the phone belongs to their ex-boyfriend Brian Drake's (Jonathan Le Billon) phone.
 He reveals that he wanted revenge for Lisa ending their previous relationship.
 Atkinson hoped that Lisa and Cameron would be able to move on from their ordeal and build a successful relationship.

 Cameron makes his first appearance at Hollyoaks Comprehensive as something of a heartthrob; Abby Davies (Helen Noble), Steph Dean (Carley Stenson), and Zara are just a few who instantly fall for Cameron.
 Lisa is the only one who succeeds in capturing his attention, however.
 The pair begin to date, but it ends when Lisa becomes obsessed with Kristian Hargreaves.
 Lisa dumps Cameron for Kristian and labels Cameron as ‘dull’ and soon Cameron has a reputation for being boring.